-With an obvious tie to the Upper Midwest and the toughness it takes to survive winter in that region, Duluth Trading Co. has appropriately tough clothing.
+With an obvious tie to the upper Midwest and the toughness it takes to survive winter in that region, Duluth Trading Company has appropriately tough clothing.
 Of its 36 styles of work pants, we checked out the DuluthFlex Fire Hose Carpenter Pants.

-Made of 8-ounce DuluthFlex Fire Hose cotton canvas, a 3 percent spandex blend, does give them a nice touch of stretch for comfort.
+Made of 8-ounce DuluthFlex Fire Hose cotton canvas, a 3% spandex blend, these have a nice touch of stretch for comfort.
 The cut is a little dated but comfortable and relaxed without being baggy.
 The face fabric is smooth, which helps hold their stain- and water-resistant fabric finish.
 And the major pressure points are tacked with a metal rivet around which, in my experience with another brand, is where the fabric is prone to wear out.

 The pants have standard-style, straight-across patch back pockets and angled, decently deep hand pockets.
 There are hammer loops on both legs with a simple handle pocket on the left and a layered set of two utility pockets on the right thigh.
 Imported, they are on the less expensive end of the spectrum.

 These are very comfortable pants made from 8-ounce fabric.
-They’re slightly lighter-weight compared to many in this test and composed of 98 percent cotton and 2 percent spandex canvas.
+They’re slightly lighter-weight compared to many in this test and composed of 98% cotton and 2% spandex canvas.
 The front hand pockets and rear pockets are pretty standard and a comfortable size.
 These pants have the only useful coin pocket of all the pants in this test because it’s not too deep to reach in with a thumb and forefinger to retrieve coins.

-It was just last year that this outdoor recreation clothing giant got into workwear.
+This outdoor recreation clothing giant got into workwear in 2017.
 It released a full line of items to cover working men and women from head to toe.
 True to form, Patagonia Workwear draws on sustainable sources, which is somewhat reflected in the price.
 I tried two styles of the brand’s work pants.

 The Steel Forge Denim pants are a little stiffer out of the box and have a roomier cut.
 They are not as comfortable as the Iron Forge Hemp Canvas pants.
-And they make a pretty major jump in price thanks to the brand using 8 percent blend of Dyneema in the U.S.-grown organic cotton, dyeing them with a natural indigo, and cutting and sewing them in the U.S.
+And they make a pretty major jump in price thanks to the brand using an 8% blend of Dyneema in the U.S.-grown organic cotton, dyeing them with natural indigo, and cutting and sewing them in the U.S.

 The rear pockets are a standard straight-across patch style.
-The angled front hand pockets are pretty standard as well with the exception of an extra “hidden” seam-line right-hand pocket.
+The angled front hand pockets are pretty standard as well except for an extra “hidden” seam-line right-hand pocket.

 The opening of this seam pocket is a little smaller than the regular hand pockets.
 But it tends to gap open.
 I found my right hand would wedge into this pocket instead of into the full-size standard hand pockets.
 I might get used to this minor annoyance over time.